I am an occupational therapy lecturer with significant experience working as a clinician in neurological rehabilitation.

 Apathy is a commonly reported symptom in older adults residing in aged care and may be associated with an increased risk of cognitive decline.
 Reminiscence therapy, a powerful way of providing a connection with a person’s past, has demonstrated results in improving mood symptoms and quality of life.
 My research will focus on reducing levels of apathy, combining both reminiscence therapy and immersive virtual reality.

-Supervisors: Dr Tobias Loetscher and Dr Hannah Keage Read More
+Supervisors: Dr Tobias Loetscher and A/Prof Hannah Keage Read More

 I am a clinician, interested in exploring the relationships between depression and dementia, particularly their neuropsychological profiles.
 I have just started and am currently writing my proposal.

 Supervisors: Dr Hannah Keage and Dr Tobias Loetscher Read More